-Here’s how this story applies to you and I: Each time we sit or lie down for a break or want to listen to a meditation, it’s likely that we will also feel an urge to to distract ourselves a bit before beginning our rest break.
+Here’s how this story applies to you and me: Each time we sit or lie down for a break or want to listen to a meditation, it’s likely that we will also feel an urge to distract ourselves a bit before beginning our rest break.

 Real, deep, long-term well-being, on the other hand, will enter your life when you can get yourself to rest deeply.
 Whether it’s meditating, deep breathing, or listening to a guided relaxation, these are the things that will calm down your nervous system, infuse you with lasting positive emotions, and renew your sources of energy.